-- American spelling (unless title is non-US English) - Title start of all words capitalized, no abbreviations - Define all abbreviations on first use - Use the word 'percent' rather than % (except for when using with numbers for Confidence intervals stated as 95% CI) - Confidence Interval define first i.e. Confidence Interval (95% CI: 0.33 2.4) - All numbers less than 1 have a 0 in front e.g. p< 0.001 - For numeric lists use Arabic letters in parentheses (i), (ii), (iii) - i.e., e.g., etc. must be spelled out that is, for example and etcetera if as part of main text.
-In brackets abbreviations are allowed. - Numbers up to 100 spelled out and for 100 and over given as a numeral, but numerals for units of time and measurement. - Dates must be in form of 8 June 1960 and not 8/6/60 or 6/8/60 - Currency should be given using currency abbreviations (see www.xe.com/iso4217.php) and must always include a conversion to USD or EUR as well as the local currency value i.e. in parentheses after the initial currency [i.e. (USD ) or (EUR )] - No Tables, Figures and Charts allowed - No references allowed - Results must be provided for publishing in supplement
+- American spelling (except for formal titles and names) - Title start of all words capitalized, no abbreviations - Define all abbreviations on first use - Use the word 'percent' rather than % (except for when using with numbers for Confidence intervals - stated as 95% CI or for numbers in parentheses)

+- Confidence Interval define first i.e., Confidence Interval (95% CI: 0.33, 2.41) - All numbers less than 1 have a 0 in front e.g., p< 0.001 - For numeric lists use Arabic letters in parentheses (i), (ii), (iii) - i.e., e.g., etc. must be spelled out that is, for example and etcetera if as part of main text.
+In brackets abbreviations are allowed. - Numbers up to 10 spelled out and for 10 and over given as a numeral.
+Numerals for units of time and measurement. - Dates must be in form of 8 June 1960 and not 8/6/60 or 6/8/60 - Currency should be given using currency abbreviations (see www.xe.com/iso4217.php) and must always include a conversion to USD or EUR as well as the local currency value i.e., in parentheses after the initial currency [i.e. (USD) or (EUR)] - No Tables, Figures and Charts allowed - No references allowed - Results must be provided for acceptance on the program and publishing in Supplement